 The founders of Alcoholics Anonymous created the 12 Steps as guidelines for the best way to beat alcohol addiction.
 Because the program was such a success, other groups adapted the steps to guide individuals with various addictions.
-Rehab centers followed, adjusting treatments to include variations of 12 Step recovery programs.
-These addiction treatment programs are incredibly beneficial for people with addictions, which is why we use them at Crestview Recovery.
+Rehab centers followed, adjusting treatments to include variations of 12-step recovery programs.
+These addiction therapy programs are incredibly beneficial for people with addictions, which is why we use them at Crestview Recovery.

 The Premise of 12-Step Recovery